 Just like the numerous causes of Western medicine sense, There are numerous different

 under-pattern conditions in Chinese medicine sense too.
 But we judge the individual condition in

 completely different way with Western medicine.
 We treat whole body by stimulating your own healing power

-treatment.
+treatment will be effective.
 Therefore practitioner's experience and knowledge are very important to help

 them to diagnose patient's individual condition properly and correctly by reading patient's pulse and looking

 - Blood deficiency